Angels star Mike Trout out 6 to 8 weeks due to calf strain - WTMJ

 AP Sports Writer

-ANAHEIM, Calif.
-(AP) — Los Angeles Angels star outfielder Mike Trout is expected be sidelined for six to eight weeks because of a strained right calf, a setback that could keep him out through the All-Star break.
+The three-time AL MVP is expected to miss six to eight weeks, which would sideline the Los Angeles outfielder through the All-Star break.

+“It is not just a little bump in the road.
+I mean, I’m really crushed about it,” Trout said Tuesday.

-The Angels put Trout on the injured list Tuesday, a day after he made an early exit in a 7-4 win over Cleveland.
-Trout came up limping after running toward third on an inning-ending popup in the first.
+The Angels put Trout on the injured list, a day after he came up limping when he headed toward third base on a popup that ended the first inning.
+Trout said when he put his head down to run, he thought he’d been hit by a line drive.

-Manager Joe Maddon said after the game that Trout was in a lot of pain.

-The three-time MVP is sixth in the American League with a .333 batting average, and was 1 for 17 in his past six games.
-He snapped a five-game hitless streak Sunday at Boston, which was one game shy of the longest of his career.
+“I knew it was bad when it happened.
+I felt the pop and was just hoping for the best,” Trout said.
+“I wanted to make sure it wasn’t my Achilles.
+So I guess if there’s any positive that comes out of this, at least it wasn’t that.
+It was just a freak thing.”

+Trout slammed down his batting helmet as he exited the field, an injury interrupting what had been another stellar season.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports